SS-Green Light Racing: Car No. 08 history

 The No. 08 returned in 2022, with the team signing David Starr for 28 races.
 Graf would also drive the No. 08 in select races, beginning in the Production Alliance Group 300.
-On March 29, DGM Racing sold the No. 92's owners points to the SS Green Light Racing's No. 08 so it would be more likely to qualify.
+On March 29, DGM Racing sold the No. 92's owners points to the SS-Green Light Racing's No. 08 so it would be more likely to qualify.

+The No. 08 returned again in 2023, with a rotating cast of drivers running the entry.
+Gaulding scored the best finish for the car, finishing eighth at Talladega.
+Other drivers who drove the No. 08 included Aric Almirola, Joey Gase, and Alex Labbé.

 Car No. 08 results

+Car No. 14 history

+In 2024, SS-Green Light collaborated with Kaulig Racing to jointly field the No. 14 car.
+Daniel Suárez drove the car at Daytona with Wendy's as the sponsor.
+On February 27, 2024, crew chief Jason Miller was suspended for two races following a physical altercation with DGM Racing No. 91 driver Kyle Weatherman at Atlanta.
+A variety of drivers would drive the No. 14 in 2024, including J. J. Yeley, R. C. Enerson, and Austin Green.

+On December 19, 2024, it was announced that Garrett Smithley would drive the No. 14 full-time during the 2025 season.
+On January 24, 2025, it was announced that BRK Racing would form a sponsorship and ownership deal with the No. 14 car.

+Car No. 14 results

 Car No. 15 history

-SSGLR partnered with the No. 15 team of Rick Ware Racing to have Ray Black Jr. drive that car at Texas in November.
+In 2015, SSGLR partnered with the No. 15 team of Rick Ware Racing to have Ray Black Jr. drive that car at Texas in November.
 In that race, which was his Xfinity Series debut, Black Jr. finished 27th.
 Jimmy Weller III and B. J. McLeod also ran one race each in No. 15.

+Car No. 15 results

+Car No. 35 history

+In 2018, SS-Green Light formed a partnership with Go Green Racing to field the No. 35 for Joey Gase.
+Gase would score a best finish of fifteenth three times and finished twentieth in points.

+Car No. 35 results

-Car No. 55/77/90 history
+Car No. 55 history

-In April 2014, the team announced a partnership with Viva Motorsports to field the No. 55 car usually run by Jamie Dick in select races.
+In April 2014, the team announced a partnership with Viva Motorsports to field the No. 55 car usually ran by Jamie Dick in select races.
 The team was fielded in the races that Viva wasn't using the No. 55 car.
 SS-Green Light's Nationwide Series program debuted on April 11 at Darlington Raceway with veteran Todd Bodine.
 Jimmy Weller III made his series debut the next week at Richmond, finishing 40th after a mechanical failure.
 Bodine ran a second race at Dover.
 Timmy Hill, Andy Lally, Caleb Roark and David Starr all ran single races for the team.

 In July, Brennan Newberry made his Nationwide Series debut at Loudon in a partnership with NTS Motorsports and sponsor Qore-24.
-Newberry ran three races in the No. 55 with a best finish of 19th at Watkins Glen.
+Newberry ran three races in the No. 55 with a best finish of nineteenth at Watkins Glen.